 Fellows will be expected to attend two weekly, one hour staff meetings.
 These meetings consist of disposition of new cases, information about important campus-wide issues, outreach scheduling, emergency consultations, clinical group status, and general Counseling Center business.

-Fellows will be expected to set aside adequate time to do case notes, initial assessment summaries, termination summaries, watch recorded sessions, and prepare for supervision.
+Fellows will be expected to set aside adequate time to do case notes, initial assessment summaries, termination summaries, and prepare for supervision.
 Fellows will consult with their clinical supervisors about the appropriate amount of time needed to do this.